The federal government will soon require electronic visit verification for CMS-funded home care visits. How can agencies comply?

 Digitizing Driver Vehicle Inspection Reports (DVIRs) means vital inspection information and photos can be captured with a few simple taps.
 Using mobile devices, drivers can conduct pre-trip and post-trip inspections and transmit any items they write up directly to the maintenance department.
 The system can automatically send reminders when maintenance is coming due.
 All the maintenance data remains visible to anyone using the system.

+See what connected fleet solutions are available to help you meet company and driver needs.
 Learn more about how mobile devices can improve efficiency for fleets of all sizes with the infographic above, and take a deeper dive into the cost-savings benefits of in-cab mobile devices in this free white paper.